Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Public-Private paths in French elite civil servants

-We can firstly observe and rank organizations depending on the chance individuals have to leave for the private sector when they are part of them.
-On the side of organizations with the highest departure rate, we find the General Inspection of Finances (\(\gamma^0_{\text{igf}} = 0.031\)) and Prefects group (\(\gamma^0_{\text{cprefet}}=0.029\)).
+We first rank organizations depending on the probability that members leave for the private sector.
+The organizations with the highest departure probabilities are the General Inspection of Finances (\(\gamma^0_{\text{igf}} = 0.031\)) and Prefects group (\(\gamma^0_{\text{cprefet}}=0.029\)).
 In an intermediary situation, we find the Diplomats group (\(\gamma^0_{\text{cdiplo}} = 0.022\)), and the General Inspection of Administration (\(\gamma^0_{\text{iga}} = 0.020\)) At the lower hand of the spectrum, we find the statistical office (\(\gamma^0_{\text{insee}}=0.016\)), the Cour des Comptes (\(\gamma^0_{\text{ccomptes}} = 0.015\)), Treasury (\(\gamma^0_{\text{dgtresor}} = 0.014\)), the General Inspection for Social Affairs (\(\gamma^0_{\text{igas}}=0.013\)), and the Conseil d'État (\(\gamma^0_{\text{ce}}=0.011\)).
 Not shown in the table, the General Direction for Public Finances has the lowest probability (\(\gamma^0_{\text{dgfip}}=0.006, I_{90} = [0.004,0.009]\)).
 This last very low coefficient means that there are almost no departures from this direction, and when that is the case, civil servants move first to another service included in this study.
-The overall ranking should be intuitive to the reader accustomed to the question -- the model rightly identifies that individuals in the Treasury have a higher chance of leaving for the private sector than individuals in the Inspection for Social Affairs.
+The overall ranking should be intuitive to the reader accustomed to the question -- the model rightly identifies that individuals in the Treasury have a higher probability of leaving for the private sector than individuals in the Inspection for Social Affairs.
 A seemingly counterintuitive result is the position of igf and ccomptes: these two groups have a similar function (financial auditing of the state), but have very different positions in Figure \ref{fig:gamma-mod1}; this observation is in fact aligned with an effect identified in the survey from \cite{charle_pantouflage_1987}.